chrishumboldt/rocket-propel/README.md

 ### Layout

 ##### box-sizing($option: content-box)
-Set the box sizing style of an element with all the neccessary prefixes for all the browser types.
+Set the box sizing style of an element with all the necessary prefixes for all the browser types.

 ##### center()
 Center an element within its container.